djaechung/polish-bankruptcy-prediction/Models/readme.md

-Implementations for several bankrupcty classification models developed my our student team
+Implementations for several bankrupcty classification models developed by our student team

 Models Included:
 * `Logistic Regression`